PaystackOSS/plugin-payment-forms-for-wordpress/readme.md

-Payment forms for Paystack
+# Payment forms for Paystack

-Still in development.
+The plugn is still in development.
 Kindly download the latest stable version from the releases tab.